Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 1
 ’ and ‘N−1
 N−1
 ’.
 This can only happen when the input array is sorted or if all of its elements are the same.
-This “unlucky” selection of pivot elements requires `O(N)`recursive calls, leading to an O(N^2)
+This “unlucky” selection of <b>pivot</b> elements requires `O(N)`recursive calls, leading to an O(N^2)
 O(N
 2
 )